openstack-archive/fuel-docs/pages/user-guide/cli.rst

 Node group
 ++++++++++

+For acronyms meaning,
+see :ref:`What stands for acronyms in CLI commands <nodes-cli>`.

 :ref:`Node groups<node-group-term>` are part of the
 :ref:`Multiple Cluster Networks<mcn-arch>` feature
 that is available for Fuel 6.0 and later.